PanosMpel/Embedded-Systems-NTUA/lab5/README.md

 - Implement a serial communication protocol between a **host** and **guest** machine using QEMU's virtual serial port feature.
 The guest processes a string and identifies the most frequent character (excluding spaces).

 ### Task 3: Integration of C with ARM Assembly Code
-- This task combines C code and ARM assembly code to perform string manipulations (like `strlen`, `strcpy`, `strcmp`, etc.), replacing C standard library functions with custom ARM assembly implementations.
+- This task combines C code and ARM assembly code to perform string manipulations (like `strlen`, `strcpy`, `strcmp`, etc.), replacing C standard library functions with custom ARM assembly implementations." > README.md